haixiaolu/Total-Sales-Revenue/README.md

 # Total-Sales-Revenue
-predict how much sales revenue can be expected from each customer based on their website site visit behaviors **NOTE:** This is a solo project which held on an internal competition between each classmate on Kaggle privately.
+Predict how much sales revenue can be expected from each customer based on their website site visit behaviors
+- **NOTE:** This is a solo project which held on an internal competition between each classmate on Kaggle privately.
+- **Check the HTML Notebook**[here]()

 ## Background
 In many businesses, identifying which customers will make a purchase (and when) and how much will they spend, is a critical exercise.
 This is true for both brick-and-mortar outlets and online stores.